 - The Visual Studio Code debugger supports interactive development and debugging.

-- Provides a wide selection of extensions that you may use to personalize and enhance the editor.
+- Offers a large range of extensions that you can use to customize and improve the editor.

 - Installation and setup are required